What plants are poisonous to dogs and cats?

-With summer now finally here, it’s likely both you and your pets will want to be out in the garden more to enjoy the warmer weather.
+During the summer months it’s likely both you and your pets will want to be out in the garden more to enjoy the warmer weather.
 But did you know the average garden is packed with poisonous plants for dogs and cats?

 Whilst keeping your pet away from poisonous plants is far from easy, especially if your dog or cat has a habit of roaming far and wide, here are a few species to keep an eye out for closer to home.